Holiday Safety Tips for Pets

 3) Think Safety First

-From hanging up Mrs. Whiskers' feline-themed Christmas stocking to finding Rover a canine Santa hat, sharing the season with a furry friend will add another level of fun to your holidays.
+From hanging up Mrs. Whiskers' feline-themed Christmas stocking to finding Rover a canine Santa hat, sharing the season with a furry friend adds another level of fun to your holidays.
 However, it's also a time to be watchful since home life will be out of the ordinary in many ways.

 Remember: cats and dogs will put anything they find in their mouths!

-So, keep track of any small parts when children open their new toys and be careful when installing toy batteries.
+So, keep track of any small parts when children open their new toys, and be careful when installing toy batteries.
 Be vigilant to prevent your animals from choking on or eating harmful items.

 Along with the jingle of bells, ponder these points:

-- Strands of lights can add festive color, but an extension cord along the floor can tempt a dog that likes to chew.
+Strands of lights can add festive color, but an extension cord along the floor can tempt a dog that likes to chew.

 Image from Canva